sunil4code/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Below are the steps i followed to complete the assignment

+## Assumption: All requried files are available in the current working directory and file output is also written into that directory
 ### Step 1:

 1) Read in the training data into data frame  variable "X_train"